TZstatsADS/ads-fall2023-project1-shaohuanwu/README.md

 Term: Fall 2023

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Happy story of HappyDB
-+ This project is conducted by [your name]
++ This project is conducted by Shaohuan Wu

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] This project presents a statistical story of happy moments.
+HappyDB is a corpus of 100,000 crowd-sourced happy moments via Amazon’s Mechanical Turk.
+In this project, I would process and clean the HappyDB data and then do something interesting, such as generate word cloud to show that nowadays which thing is happiness for people, and use TFIDF value (Term Frequency-Inverse Document Frequency) to select and specify their own unique words for all ages groups.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.